Last updated: June 15, 2017

 4.2 Suspension and Termination.
 You understand and agree that we have no obligation to provide the Rover.com Service to you, nor any obligation to continue providing it once we have begun.
 If we believe your conduct on the Site or Rover.com Service is inappropriate or violates these terms, and for any other reason (or no reason at all), we reserve the right to suspend or terminate your access to the Rover.com Service in our sole discretion.

 5. Registration; Account Security.
 In order to use some aspects of the Rover.com Service, you will be required to create a username, password, and user profile.
 If you elect to use the Rover.com Service, you agree to provide accurate information about yourself and keep this information up-to-date.
-You agree not to impersonate anyone else.
+You agree not to impersonate anyone else and not to maintain more than one account.
 You are responsible for maintaining the confidentiality of your username and password for the Rover.com Service, and you agree not to authorize anyone else to use your username and password.
 You are responsible for all activity under your account.
 You agree to notify us promptly of any unauthorized use of your account.

 7. Your Content.

 7.1 Your Content.
 We may require or allow you (or someone else on your behalf) to submit or upload text, photographs, images, videos, reviews, information and materials to your profile on the Rover.com Service or otherwise in connection with using the Rover.com Service and/or participating in promotional campaigns we conduct on the Site (collectively, “Your Content”).
-For example, Service Providers are invited to create a profile page with a photograph and other information to allow Pet Owners to find, evaluate and contact them, while Pet Owners have the opportunity to submit reviews of Service Providers.
+For example, Service Providers are invited to create a profile page with a photograph and other information and to transmit photos of the dogs under their care to Pet Owners, while Pet Owners may submit reviews of Service Providers.

 7.3 Release.
 If your name, voice, image, persona, likeness, or performance is included in any of Your Content, you hereby waive, and release Rover.com and its users from, any claim or cause of action, whether known or unknown, for defamation, copyright infringement, invasion of the rights of privacy, publicity, or personality, or any similar claim arising out of the use of Your Content in accordance with the license in Section 7.2 and the other provisions of these Terms.